 Setting a device to MTP mode in order to copy something to or from it is definitely the easiest route, but sometimes it simply isn’t an option.
 A great example of this is when we are currently booted into TWRP and have done something like formatted the /data partition.
-Once that is done, any custom ROM file that we had stored there is gone and we need to use ADB Push in order to copy the ZIP file back onto the smartphone or tablet we are currently working on.
+Once that is done, any custom ROM file that we had stored there is gone and we need to use ADB Push in order to copy the ZIP file back onto the device we are currently working on.

-- Type the following command. . .
+- Type out the following command. . .

 adb push <local file> <remote location>

 - . . .and press Enter on the keyboard